D1plo1d/p3d/README.md

 P3D's cutting edge use of HTML5 APIs (WebWorker, Typed Array, Blob, File, Blob URLs and Transferable Objects) makes loading 3D models fast and unobtrusive.
 P3D's use of HTML5 WebWorkers allows P3D to drastically reduces browser lockup when processing file while P3D's use of typed arrays, transferable objects and blobs serve to keep memory usage and garbage collection overhead at a minimum.

+The TL;DR here is: It's fast, it's standalone and it won't lock up the browser

 Project Status
 ---------------